• Skip to primary navigation

 7. Bribie Island

 Since Brisbane is by the coast, the fact that there are other islands to visit like Bribie Island shouldn’t be too surprising.
 Bribie Island is the smallest of the sand islands in Moreton Bay and is actually connected to the mainland, meaning you don’t have to take a boat to get there.
-Traveling around the island you’ll experience a range of environments from surf beaches to mangroves and wetlands.
-Interestingly, you’ll also find old WWII bunkers on the island which sets Bribie Island apart.
-As you explore the island, keep your eyes peeled for local wildlife like emus, goannas, and kangaroos, as well as dugongs and turtles along the shores.
+Traveling around the island, you’ll experience a range of environments from surf beaches to mangroves and wetlands.
+Interestingly, you’ll also find old World War II bunkers on the island, which sets Bribie Island apart.
+As you explore, keep your eyes peeled for local wildlife like emus, goannas, and kangaroos, as well as dugongs and turtles along the shores.
 It’s important to understand that most of the island is a national park and lacks roads, meaning you’ll need a 4WD and a vehicle access permit.

 Getting there: To get from Brisbane to Bribie Island, take a train to Caboolture and then a bus onto the island.
-There are regular departures and the trip should take around 2 hours.
-However, to actually explore the island fully you’ll want to take a 4WD tour.
+There are regular departures, and the trip should take around two hours.
+However, to explore the island fully, you’ll want to take a 4WD tour.

 Book Tour to Bribie Island